openSVM/agave/docs/src/operations/setup-an-rpc-node.md

 ---
-title: Setup an Agave RPC Node
+titwe: setup an uwuave wpc nyode
-sidebar_label: Setup an Agave RPC Node
+s-sidebaw_wabew: s-setup an uwuave w-wpc nyode
-sidebar_position: 6
+sidebaw_position: 6
 ---

-Since a Solana RPC server runs the same process as a consensus validator, first follow the instructions on [how to setup a Solana validator](./setup-a-validator.md) to get started.
-Note, that you do not need to create a vote account if you are operating an RPC node.
-An RPC node typically does not vote.
+s-since a sowana w-wpc sewvew wuns t-the same pwocess a-as a consensus v-vawidatow, (⑅˘꒳˘) fiwst fowwow the instwuctions on [how to setup a Solana validator](./setup-a-validator.md) to get stawted. òωó nyote, ʘwʘ that you do n-not nyeed to cweate a vote account if you awe o-opewating an wpc nyode. /(^•ω•^)  an wpc n-nyode typicawwy does not vote. ʘwʘ

-After your validator is running, you can refer to this section for the RPC node specific setup instructions.
+aftew youw vawidatow is wunning, σωσ y-you can wefew to this section fow t-the wpc nyode s-specific setup instwuctions.
+OwO

-## Sample RPC Node
+## sampwe wpc nyode

-Below is an example `validator.sh` file for a `testnet` RPC server.
+bewow is an exampwe `validator.sh` f-fiwe fow a `testnet` wpc sewvew. 😳😳😳

-You will want to be aware of the following flags:
+you wiww want to be awawe of the f-fowwowing fwags:

-- `--full-rpc-api`: enables all RPC operations on this validator.
+- `--full-rpc-api`: enabwes aww w-wpc opewations o-on this vawidatow. 😳😳😳
-- `--no-voting`: runs the validator without participating in consensus.
-Typically, you do not want to run a validator as _both_ a consensus node and a full RPC node due to resource constraints.
+- `--no-voting`: w-wuns the v-vawidatow without pawticipating in consensus. o.O typicawwy, ( ͡o ω ͡o ) y-you do nyot want to wun a vawidatow as _both_ a-a consensus nyode and a fuww wpc nyode due to wesouwce constwaints.
+(U ﹏ U)
-- `--private-rpc`: does not publish the validator's open RPC port in the `solana gossip` command
+- `--private-rpc`: does nyot pubwish t-the vawidatow's open wpc powt in t-the `solana gossip` c-command

-> For more explanation on the flags used in the command, refer to the `agave-validator --help` command
+> f-fow mowe expwanation on the fwags used in the command, (///ˬ///✿) wefew to t-the `uwuave-validator --help` c-command

 ```
 #!/bin/bash
-exec agave-validator \
+exec uwuave-validator \
     --identity /home/sol/validator-keypair.json \
     --known-validator 5D1fNXzvv5NjV1ysLjirC4WY92RNsVH18vjmcszZd8on \
     --known-validator dDzy5SR3AXdYWVqbDEkVFdvSPCtS9ihF5kJkHCtXoFs \